 Bachelor's degree programs in sound recording technology tend to be small, and admissions are usually highly competitive.
-Typically, students must be admitted to a college or university, then must audition to be accepted into the school of music and finally must be accepted into the sound recording technology program.
-Students typically need to demonstrate a history of good academic standing, be musically talented and have an aptitude for technology.
+Typically, students must audition to be accepted into a college or university's school of music to gain admission in a sound recording technology program.

 - Recording techniques

 - Mixing and mastering

 Graduates of sound recording technology programs may begin a career in the movie, television, music or video game industries.
 In addition to working for a company, many graduates create freelance careers.
 Possible entry-level positions may include:

 - Music producer

 - Sound engineer

 - Recording engineer